 Roller shades can come in a blackout effect if you want, but the point of skylights is to allow light into the home.
 You just don’t want to deal with the glare.
 Solar roller shades in San Marcos are excellent for this need.

 The downside is the lack of privacy and lighting benefits on a night.
-You could consider a light filtering or room darkening shade instead for light without glare during the day and darkness and privacy on a night.
+You could consider a light-filtering or room darkening shade instead for light without glare during the day and darkness and privacy on at night.